d-tomerini/aiida-quantumespresso/docs/source/user_guide/calculation_plugins/pw.rst

 * **pseudo**, class :py:class:`UpfData <aiida.orm.nodes.data.upf.UpfData>`
   One pseudopotential file per atomic species.

-  Alternatively, pseudo for every atomic species can be set with the **use_pseudos_from_family** method, if a family of pseudopotentials has been installed.
+  Alternatively, pseudo for every atomic species can be set with the from the ``get_pseudos_from_structure`` method loaded from ``aiida.orm.nodes.data.upf``, in case a family of pseudopotentials has been installed.

 * **kpoints**, class :py:class:`KpointsData <aiida.orm.nodes.data.array.kpoints.KpointsData>`
   Reciprocal space points on which to build the wavefunctions.
 Can either be